QUICK ANSWER

 - Your first two results were inconsistent.

-More than three full exams can backfire if you are using the same question bank repeatedly or taking them too close together.
+More than three full exams can backfire if you are reusing the same question bank or taking them too close together.

 The goal is not to collect practice exam scores.
 The goal is to reach a stable readiness profile.